krausest/js-framework-benchmark/README.md

 * Webdriver-ts must be able to run the perf tests for the contribution.
 This means that all buttons (like "Create 1,000 rows") must have the correct id e.g. like in vanillajs.
 Using shadow DOM is a real pain for webdriver.
 The closer you can get to polymer the higher the chances I can make that contribution work.
 * Don't change the ids in the index.html, since the automated benchmarking relies on those ids.
 * Please push only files in your framework folder (not index.html or results.json)
 * **Please make sure your implementation is validated by the test tool.** cd to webdriver-ts and invoke it with `npm run check [keyed|non-keyed]/[FrameworkName]`.
 It'll print an error if your framework behaves other as specified.
 It'll print a big ERROR explaining if it isn't happy with the implementation.
+Some common errors include:
+  * Your package.json is missing some required fields
+  * Incorrect classification (Keyed/NonKeyed)
+  * You have gzipped files in /dist (unfortunately the web server prefers these when they exist)
 * Please don't commit any of the result file webdriver-ts/table.html, webdriver-ts-results/src/results.ts or webdriver-ts-results/table.html.
 I use to run the benchmarks after merging and publish updated (temporary) results.
 * The latest stable chrome can be used regarding web features and language level (babel-preset-env "last 1 chrome versions")
 * The vanillajs implementations and some others include code that try to approximate the repaint duration through javascript code.
-Implemenatations are not required to include that measurement.
+Implementations are not required to include that measurement.
 Remember: The real measurements are taken by the automated test driver by examining chrome timeline entries.
 * **Please don't over-optimize.** This benchmark is most useful if you apply an idiomatic style for the framework you're using.
 We've sharpened the rules what kind of implementation is considered correct and will add errors or notes when an implementations handles things wrongly (errors) or in a way that looks like a shortcut (notes).
-  * The html must be identical with the one created by the reference implemenation vanillajs.
+  * The html must be identical with the one created by the reference implementation vanillajs.
 It also must include all the aria-hidden attributes.
-Otherwise the implemenation is considered erroneous and will be marked with issue [#634](https://github.com/krausest/js-framework-benchmark/issues/634).
+Otherwise the implementation is considered erroneous and will be marked with issue [#634](https://github.com/krausest/js-framework-benchmark/issues/634).
   * Keyed implementations must pass the `npm run isKeyed` test in the test driver otherwise they are erroneous.
 Not that this test might not be sufficient, but just necessary to be keyed (from time to time we find new loop holes).
 There's error [#694](https://github.com/krausest/js-framework-benchmark/issues/694) for such cases.
   * Using request animation frame calls in client code, especially when applied only for some benchmark operations, is considered bad style and gets note [#796](https://github.com/krausest/js-framework-benchmark/issues/796) applied.
 Note that frameworks are free to choose whether they use RAF of not.
   * Manual DOM manipulation (like setting the danger class directly on the selected row) lead to some controversial debates.
 Depending on the framework you're using it might be idiomatic style or not.
 In any case it gets note [#772](https://github.com/krausest/js-framework-benchmark/issues/772) applied.
   * Implementations should keep the selected rows in the state (i.e. not a flag for each row, but one reference, id or index for the table) and use that information for rendering.
 Keeping a selection flag for each row might be faster, but it's considered bad style.
-Thus those implemenations get note [#800](https://github.com/krausest/js-framework-benchmark/issues/800).
+Thus those implementations get note [#800](https://github.com/krausest/js-framework-benchmark/issues/800).
   * Explicit event delegation is another area where many discussions came up.
-Implemenations that use explicit event delegation in client code get note [#801](https://github.com/krausest/js-framework-benchmark/issues/801).
+Implementations that use explicit event delegation in client code get note [#801](https://github.com/krausest/js-framework-benchmark/issues/801).
 Frameworks themselves are free to use event delegation.

+Helpful tips:

-Tip: If you start with your implementation do not take vanillajs as the reference.
-It uses direct dom manipulation (and thus has note 772) and serves only as a performance baseline but not as a best practice implementation.
+* Do not start with your implementation do not take vanillajs as the reference.
+It uses direct DOM manipulation (and thus has note 772) and serves only as a performance baseline but not as a best practice implementation.
+Instead pick a framework which is similar to yours.
+* Do not forget to preload the glyphicon by adding this somewhere in your HTML: `<span class="preloadicon glyphicon glyphicon-remove" aria-hidden="true"></span>` or you will get terrible performance.
+* Be careful not to leave gzipped files in your /dist directory.
+Unfortunately the web server prefers these when they exist and we cannot change that (meaning you could be observing an outdated build).

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
 Thanks for the great work.